 Northern Indiana Public Service Company (NIPSCO) has received Indiana Utility Regulatory Commission (IURC) approval of a long-term plan for electric transmission, distribution and storage system improvements, including incremental rate recovery of those costs as the projects proceed.
 The utility refers to the program as its Electric Infrastructure Modernization Plan.

-NIPSCO's request was the first to be filed under a new law (Senate Enrolled Act 560) passed by the Indiana General Assembly in 2013.
+NIPSCO's request was the first to be filed under a law (Senate Enrolled Act 560) passed by the Indiana General Assembly in 2013.